shaileshahuja/django-bot/README.rst

    TEXT_PARSER = 'converse.parsers.APIAIParser'
    API_AI_CLIENT_TOKEN = '<your api.ai client token>'

-To match the actions in api.ai to the actions you write, make sure the name in ``@Executor(action="<name>") is the same as the one the 'actions' field in your intent.
+To match the actions in api.ai to the actions you write, make sure the name in ``@Executor(action="<name>")`` is the same as the one the 'actions' field in your intent.
 You can access the slot filling params using ``self.params`` and the conversation context using ``self.contexts``.

 Sending messages as the bot
 ***************************

-``converse.messengers.MessengerBase``: This class provides the API for all messenger classes. ``converse.messengers.SlackMessenger`` implements this API, and so will all future implementations of other messengers.
+``converse.messengers.MessengerBase``: This class provides the API for all messenger classes

+``converse.messengers.SlackMessenger``: Implements this API, and so will all future implementations of other messengers

 Methods:
 ^^^^^^^^